theopin/tp/docs/UserGuide.md

  2. Run and follow the installation instruction in the wizard.
  3. Check your Java version.
 	 * For computers on Windows, invoke`java -version` on the command prompt.
-	 * For MacOs or Linux distros, invoke `java -version` on your terminal of choice.
+	 * For MacOS or Linux distros, invoke `java -version` on your terminal of choice.
 4. Verify that the version installed follows the "11.x.x" format.
 Refer to the image below for what you should expect to see.

 ![Java 11 installed message](https://i.ibb.co/tzV9GX3/image.png)